2026 SOCHE Student Affairs Summit

 Event Details

-The Strategic Ohio Council for Higher Education (SOCHE) is pleased to announce the 2026 SOCHE Student Affairs Summit, on Friday, March 6, at Sinclair College Centerville (5800 Clyo Rd., Centerville, Ohio).
+The Strategic Ohio Council for Higher Education (SOCHE) is pleased to announce the 2026 SOCHE Student Affairs Summit, presented by Innovative Educators, happening on Friday, March 6, at Sinclair College Centerville (5800 Clyo Rd., Centerville, Ohio).
 Networking and check-in will begin at 8:15 a.m., followed by the opening comments at 9 a.m.

-The summit will open with a keynote address from Dr. Jo Alice Blondin, president of Clark State College, who will reflect on more than three decades of leadership in student success while looking ahead to the importance of developing and mentoring the next generation of student-centered leaders.
+The summit will open with a keynote address from Dr. Jo Alice Blondin, president of Clark State College, reflecting on more than three decades of leadership in student success.
+As she prepares for retirement in 2026, Dr. Blondin will explore the importance of leading through transition and developing future leaders who can sustain and advance student-centered initiatives through mentorship, purpose, and adaptability.

 Plan to register before Tuesday, Feb.
 10, to take advantage of the lowest fees!
 Registration will close on Wednesday, Feb.
 18.